This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

-Cerebral palsy is one such condition because of how it varies by individual.
-One person may be debilitated by symptoms, while another with the same diagnosis may be perfectly able to perform all duties required of a service member.
+Cerebral palsy symptoms vary by individual, so some can serve in the military while others cannot.
 Some veterans overcame the challenges of cerebral palsy to join the military.
-And, some children were born with cerebral palsy, potentially because of the experiences of a military veteran parent.
+And some children were born with cerebral palsy, potentially because of the experiences of a military veteran parent.

 Serving in the Military with Cerebral Palsy